perishllc/nautilus/README.md

 ___

-#### Features
+#### Major Features
 - [x] Input nano.to usernames instead of addresses
-- [x] When you start typing in the Address input of 'Send From' screen, usernames will auto-fill / suggest.
-- [x] When searching Usernames, a '@' will not be need to show list...
-Just start typing.
-   - Usernames when displayed in full will still show an @
+- [x] Auto-fill usernames where applicable
+- [x] Request payment from any nautilus waller user.
+- [x] Minumum receive amount is a user preference that can be changed.
 - [x] Users can be favorited and will be shown in the 'Favorites' list.
+- [x] Receive screen live update-able QR code
+- [ ] Generate paper gift cards (paper wallets) in app, to be sent either as a link or a capy-paste-able string
+- [x] Auto-loading of paper wallets found in the clipboard w/ confirmation on app open
-- [ ] Username Reservations in-app.
+- [ ] Username Reservations in app
-- [x] Request payment from any nautilus waller user.
-- [x] Payment history shows nano.to Usernames or Favorites
 - [ ] Replace all AppDitto trademarks, as to not infringe on their marks.
    - [x] Move all appditto assets to a legacy_assets folder, to be removed as replacements are made